 Raising Healthier Dogs

-The next step I took was improving my dogs' diet.
-First by adding fresh food to the bowl.
+The next step I took was improving my dogs' diet, first by adding fresh food to the bowl.
 This led me to cook for my dogs and then I found my way to raw feeding.

 18 Pet Safe Cleaning Products

 When it comes to cleaning, I have my favorites.
 Vinegar for countertops, baking soda for carpet stains, and a mixture of water, vinegar, and essential oils for our floors.
-But I know that there are more options out there so I reached out to the Keep the Tail Wagging community for recommendations and they DID NOT DISAPPOINT.
+But I know there are more options out there, so I reached out to the Keep the Tail Wagging community for recommendations, and they DID NOT DISAPPOINT.
 I cross-checked the following brand with the Environmental Working Group, which reviews ingredients to confirm the level of toxicity in a product and grades the product as follows:

-• A – “very low hazard to health and the environment with robust disclosure of ingredients.”
+- A – “very low hazard to health and the environment with robust disclosure of ingredients.”

-• C – “an average cleaner that poses no overt hazards and provides some disclosure of ingredients.”
+- C – “an average cleaner that poses no overt hazards and provides some disclosure of ingredients.”

-• F – “the product is highly hazardous or provides little to no ingredient disclosure.”
+- F – “the product is highly hazardous or provides little to no ingredient disclosure.”

 With the exception of the white vinegar and essential oils, the cleaning brands listed below offer products that received an A or B rating by the EWG.
 Personally, I don't believe in perfection, which is why a B rating is acceptable to me.
 I plan to stay away from any cleaner that is rated a D or an F.